-This project was successful because the team worked together towards common goal.
-SFO decided early on that they wanted a ZNE building, and the architects, contractor, and engineers all pushed to reach this commitment.
+This project was successful because the team worked together towards a common goal.
+SFO decided early on that they wanted a ZNE building, and the architects, contractors, and engineers all pushed to reach this commitment.

 Read more about this project here.

 Rendering of SFO CAC project, which is targeting LEED v4 Certification courtesy of Perkins + Will & Mark Cavegnero Associates Joint Venture

 Noah Zallen is an associate and mechanical engineer at Integral Group, specializing in zero net energy buildings, radiant heating and cooling, geothermal, and central plants.
 Noah strongly believes that energy-efficient design done right is simple and affordable.